 Audi e-tron audio performance

 For a demo of the Audi e-tron’s audio system head on over to our YouTube channel.

 With the B&O system, there are sixteen speakers dotted around the cabin.
-At the front, there are: three loudspeakers in the dashboard, one loudspeaker in each A-pillar and a further two in each of the front doors.
-Around the back, you’ll find: two loudspeakers in each of the rear doors, one in each D-pillar and finally a subwoofer integrated within the luggage compartment floor in the boot.
-Combined with a 15-channel amplifier, these speakers output 705 watts of total power.
+At the front, there are: three loudspeakers in the dashboard, one loudspeaker in each of the A-pillara and a further two in each of the front doors.
+Around the back, you’ll find: two loudspeakers in each of the rear doors, one in each of the D-pillars and finally a subwoofer integrated within the boot.
+Combined with a 15-channel amplifier, these speakers output 705 watts of power.

-As for instrument separation, the 16 speakers work in unison to provide an engaging sound.
-In Tuxedo’s track, separation of the keyboard, vocals and guitars are flawless.
+As for instrument separation, the 15 speakers within the cabin (remembering the 16th is the subwoofer) work in unison to provide an engaging sound.
+In Tuxedo’s track, the separation of the keyboard, vocals and guitars are all faultless.
 No matter where you sit in the cabin, you’ll get a sense of disparity between the frequencies.

-Width and depth, however, isn’t as perfect with the e-tron’s sound system lacking quality in both domains.
-Despite the SUV having a large-sized cabin, the loudspeakers on each of the doors fail to give music a sense of openness – it’s a tad closed sounding, instead.
+Width and depth, however, aren’t as perfect with the e-tron’s sound system lacking quality in both domains.
+Despite the SUV having a sizable amount of audio drivers within the cabin, they fail to give music a sense of openness, rather, it’s a tad closed sounding.

 TotallyEV’s verdict on the Audi e-tron’s audio system

 On the whole, the Bang & Olufsen system comprised within the e-tron and e-tron S will be a delight to most untrained ears, as it brings a lot of punch to all music genres – a worthwhile upgrade over the stock system, especially given that the £1,895 ‘Comfort and Sound Pack’ also adds Parking Aid Plus with 360-degree cameras and an extended multi-coloured LED interior lighting pack.